herotechcourse/kotlin-lotto-precourse/README.md

 -[X] save winning numbers and a bonus number
 -[X] create a number for bitmasking 6 winnning numbers and one bonus number
 ### lotto match & result process (`service.LottoMatchService`)
--[X] bitmasking logic to count matching numbers between a ticket and winning numbera -[X] bitmasking logic to see if the ticket contains a bonus number -[ ] determine the rank of each ticket based on matched numbers and bonus number -[ ] count how many tickets fall into each rank
+-[X] bitmasking logic to count matching numbers between a ticket and winning number -[X] bitmasking logic to see if the ticket contains a bonus number -[X] determine the rank of each ticket based on matched numbers and bonus number -[ ] count how many tickets fall into each rank
 -[ ] calculate the lotto return rate
 -[ ] round the return rate to the nearest tenth